-Parents may request refunds of PLUS loan credit balances by writing to the Office of Student Accounts.
-Student-requested refunds are required for any other type of credit balance.
+Parents may request refunds of PLUS loan credit balances by writing to the Student Accounts Office.
+Studentrequested refunds are required for any other type of credit balance.
 Refunds are not processed for anticipated credits due to pending financial aid or expected loan disbursements.
-The refund request form can be downloaded at www.wesleyan.edu/studentaccounts/pdfs/refundrequest.pdf.
+The refund request form can be downloaded at www.wesleyan.edu/studentaccounts/pdfs/refundrequest. pdf

-Leave of Absence, Withdrawal, Dismissal
+Leave of Absence, Withdrawal, or Dismissal Federal & Institutional Refund Policy

-Federal and Institutional Financial Aid Refund Policy Any time that a student ceases enrollment during the academic year, Wesleyan is required to perform a federal Return of Title IV Funds (R2T4) calculation.
+Any time that a student ceases enrollment during the academic year, Wesleyan is required to perform a federal Return of Title IV Funds (R2T4) calculation.
 This calculation looks at the portion of the enrollment period completed and in turn determines the amount of student aid that has been "earned".
 Any "unearned" aid must then be returned to the appropriate federal program.
 A similar calculation is performed to determine the amount of institutional aid a student has "earned."
 "Unearned" aid is removed from their resources and returned to the institution.